miaonaise/ABB-Summer-2017/Result.md

 However, PythonOCC's minimalized documentation can be difficult to understand.
 In FreeCAD, one probably has to rely on examples for learning about modules as it does not have a complete API documentation.
 Salome is linux orientated and does not specialize in creating CAD geometry and it is therefore difficult to find a good exporting method.

-Overall, PythonOCC is the best one in my opinion.
-It has most functionalities and therefore most potential.
+For the purpose of creating CAD geometries, I recommed either PythonOCC or FreeCAD.
+PythonOCC has the most functionalities and therefore most potential.
 The limitation of the documentation can be dealed with by understanding the modules through Open Cascade Technology's (OCCT) documention.
-Second place goes to FreeCAD as it is the easiest one to begin with.
+FreeCAD is the easiest one to begin with and the one with an active forum to find help.

-Lastly, there is no big difference between these three softwares.
-They can all do what you want to do, but they all require you to go through frustration of not knowing how to do it.